Iris-Song/IRIS_STL/README.md

 # IRIS_STL
 write STL for learning

-### thanks for
+### thanks to

-My teacher larry bring up this idea to improve data structure & algorithm
+My teacher Larry bring up this idea to improve data structure & algorithm